Mark Britnell: Memberships, Awards, and Philanthropy

 Via KPMG he was a member of the World Economic Forum Global Agenda Council on the Future of the Health Sector for four years.
 He is a Trustee of the King's Fund.
 He has honorary degrees from Birmingham City University and University of Wolverhampton, and an honorary professorship at Taishan Medical University School in China.
 He also sits on the advisory board of the China Center for Health Development at Peking University.
-He was a Trustee of the cancer charity Prostate Cancer UK, having been diagnosed and treated for the disease in 2008.
-He has often praised the NHS for saving his life.